 How do inspectors verify compliance?

-Common asks: UL 924 cut sheet/label, face illuminance evidence (≥ 5 fc), locations/chevrons on plans, and a quick “lights-out” look to confirm legibility at the rated distance.
+Common asks: UL 924 cut sheet/label, face illuminance evidence (≥ 5 fc), locations/chevrons on plans, and a quick “lights-out” check to confirm legibility at the rated distance.

 When should I use LED or tritium instead?